vorburger/opendaylight-etcd/README.md

 * _Why etcd?_ Among many other users, etcd is the database used in Kubernetes (and its distributions such as OpenShift).
 It makes sense to align ODL to this.
 With the Core OS acquisition, Red Hat has etcd expertise.

-* _Why not XYZ as a KV DB?_ There are a number of other Key Value DBs; notably e.g. Redis et al.  Some of the code from this project likely is a good basis for you to write adapters to other KV DBs.
+* _Why not XYZ as a KV DB?_ There are a number of other Key Value DBs; notably e.g. Redis et al.  Some of the code from this project likely is a good basis for you to write adapters from YANG to other KV DBs.
 Have fun!

 * _I [read somewhere online](https://coreos.com/etcd/docs/latest/learning/api_guarantees.html) that "etcd clients may have issues with operations that time out (network disruption for example) and will not send an abort respond".
 How do we plan on dealing with this?_  This will cause a timeout at [the GRPC layer](https://grpc.io) internally, which will lead to a failure on the MD SAL (commit) operation, which will be propagated to the ODL application client - as it should; all good.